MWRuszczycky/btx/README.md

 ## To do

-1. Improve error handling for the `doi` command.
-2. Improve error handling for the `edit` command.
+1. Improve error handling for the `edit` command.
-3. Implement a REPL for interactive manipulation of bibliographies.
+2. Implement a REPL for interactive manipulation of bibliographies.
-4. Fix up comments.
+3. Fix up comments.